jalbert12485/team-information/README.md

  ```

 ## Usage
+ In order to use this program, you will need to access the app.js file using a node terminal.
+You will then be prompted to add, remove or display team members.
+In order to add team members, you will be prompted for relevant information.
+When you are done adding a member, your employee list will be saved to another file.
+If you would like to add more members, you will need to run app.js again.
+When running, you can also remove members from your list.
+To do this, you will be required to enter the employee ID that you assigned that member.
+Otherwise, if you would like to remove all employees and start over, you can type 'All' when prompted for an ID.
+After each removal, you will need to reinitialize the program.
+Finally, you can display the information on a webpage.
+When running app.js and choosing display, a script.js and index.html will be created.
+If you open this index.html in a browser you will be able to view your list of team members.
+In order to change the focused member, you need only click on the name of the employee you would like to see more detail of.
 ## Contributing
  If you would like to contribute to this package, please contact the author via [email](mailto:jalbert@carthage.edu).
 Provide any details about your proposed chagnes so that your contribution can be made.
 ## License
- This is free and unencumbered software released into the public domain.
-Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

- In jurisdictions that recognize copyright laws, the author or authors of this software dedicate any and all copyright interest in the software to the public domain.
-We make this dedication for the benefit of the public at large and to the detriment of our heirs and successors.
-We intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.
+ MIT License

+ Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the /'Software/'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+ The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

  THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,  OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

- For more information, please refer to <https://unlicense.org>